PeimingCHEN/DSAF-Net/README.md

 ## Overall Framework
 <img src="https://github.com/PeimingCHEN/DSAF-Net/blob/main/models/Overall%20Framework.png" width="602" height="273"/><br/>
 ## Dataset
 You can find the WHU-MFM dataset [here](https://github.com/PeimingCHEN/WHU-MFM-Dataset).
-Please upload the training set to the 'dataset/' folder and the testing set to the 'test/' folder.
+Please upload the training set to the `dataset/` folder and the testing set to the `test/` folder.
 Each sample consists of a focal stack with 5 images.
 We adopt the 480 × 360 version of WHU-MFM and shuffle it in the unit of the focal stack to train and test DSAF-Net.
+## Training and Testing
+* To train the Defocus-Net: `python train.py`<br>
+* To train the OpticalFlow-Net: `python train_raft.py`<br>
+* To joint training and test the Fusion-Net: `python train_fusion.py`<br>
+## Results